Caramel Apple Scones are the most delicious scones recipe. They are apple scones drizzled with caramel icing.

 After cooling for a few minutes, use a knife to coax them apart and move them to a rack over a baking sheet.

 Next: make the caramel icing.
-Melt butter, add brown sugar and milk.
+In a medium saucepan, melt the butter, and then add the brown sugar and milk.
 Stir, then transfer to a bowl.
-Add vanilla and powdered sugar, and beat with an electric mixer until it turns creamy.
+Add the vanilla and powdered sugar, and beat with an electric mixer until it turns creamy.

 Drizzle the caramel icing onto the warm scones.
-As much or as little as you want.
+Add as much or as little as you want.

 I went for “much” drizzle, of course.